We all need extra support from time-to-time whether it’s due to disability, ill health, age, financial worries or language barriers.

 Our Priority Services Register (PSR) aims to provide this support.

-As of 31 March 2021 we had 29,210 people signed up to our PSR register, but we know there are more out there who may need our assistance.
+As of 31 March 2023, we had 73,813 people signed up to our PSR register, but we know there are more people out there who may need our assistance.

-To increase the number of people signed up to the register during 2020/21, while also ensuring those who are signed up are receiving the most appropriate service from us, we had a variety of new targets to hit:
+To increase the number signed up to the register during 2022/23, while also ensuring those who are signed up are receiving the most appropriate service from us, we had a variety of new targets to hit:

-- Of those customers signed up, to contact 17.5 per cent of them over a two year period to make sure they are receiving the most appropriate service (attempted contact)
+- Of those customers signed up, to contact 90 per cent of them over a two-year period to make sure they are receiving the most appropriate service (attempted contact)

-- Of those customers signed up, to directly contact 45 per cent of customers registered on the PSR over a two year period to make sure they are receiving the most appropriate service (actual contact)
+- Of those customers signed up, to directly contact 35 per cent of customers registered on the PSR over a two-year period to make sure they are receiving the most appropriate service (actual contact)

 How have we performed?

-For our PSR customers who have been registered for more than two years we also have the additional data revalidation targets, to make sure they are still applicable to PSR.
+For our PSR customers who have been registered for more than two years, we also have the additional data revalidation targets, to make sure they are still applicable to PSR.
 These measures target Actual and Attempted contacts for revalidation.
+During the year, we achieved 54.67 per cent actual contact and revalidation of data against the target of 35 per cent.

 This means that we have outperformed all our targets for the year relating to PSR service provision.